openlibhums/memory-alpha/content/pages/support/analytics/reporting.md

 This report summarises the overall performance of the press, including analytics around the number of publications and usage data across journals.
 This report uses the dates specified in the filter when retrieving data.

 > [!TIP]
-> If you wish to review statistics over a year, we recommend setting the end date not on 31/12 but on 01/01 of the year following.
+> If you wish to review statistics over a year, it is recommended to set the end date not on 31/12/yy but on 01/01/yy of the year following.

-The first three columns (Submissions, Published Submissions and Rejected Submissions) use the submission date as their data point.
+The first three columns (submissions, published submissions and rejected submissions) use the submission date as their data point.

 ## Journal usage by month